Scientists from Cornell University have found that travelling makes you much happier and for longer than material wealth.

 It’s simple!
 The more you travel, the more open-minded you generally become.
 And the more you connect with people you wouldn’t necessarily cross paths with, the more understanding and insight you’ll gain.

-The results from a study at Harvard University, reveal that individuals who most connected to other people were the healthiest and happiest.
+The results from a study at Harvard University, reveal that individuals who are most connected to other people were the healthiest and happiest.

 When you infuse your life with travel and connection, not only do you become happier on a holistic level, you also expand your knowledge and compassion on a global scale.